AngeloHYang/Crimes-in-Chicago/Web App Code/README.md

 - You can put variables inside the dict `st.session_state`
 - When it reruns, threads are reasigned.
 Threads are not fixed.
 - `st.session_state` is independent in each session (browser tab)
+- `st.experimental_memo` can be used to reduce memory usage across multiple sessions